Equipment

 Forklift Load Positioning

-Designed to better position the load, a sideshifter allows the operator to move the forks 4″ to the right or left.
-If your operators get off the forklift to adjust the forks for varying loads, a fork positioner will help increase safety and productivity.
-This option moves the forks in and out to adjust the space between them which results in safer load handling.
+A sideshifter is designed to improve load positioning by allowing the operator to move the forks 4" to the right or left.
+For operators who frequently get off the forklift to manually adjust the forks for different load sizes, a fork positioner can enhance both safety and productivity.
+This feature adjusts the spacing between the forks, ensuring safer and more efficient load handling.

 Mast Height